 It concerns a 3D television or a 3D monitor that can connect to a smartphone or tablet.
 The device also looks a bit like a 3D tablet.
 The three-dimensional display device can show different types of content, such as 2D / 3D videos or photos.
 But also, the rendering of 3D games is possible.
 Although the accompanying patent illustrations and the 3D renders produced by us display a flat representation, the content may also be presented in cube form.

 Thanks to the use of a camera, the device can also create 3D content itself, for example, objects.
 The camera can recognize different types of objects so that the user interface is automatically adjusted accordingly and relevant information can be displayed, such as where the product is for sale.

 The camera can also recognize the shapes and colors of objects.
 This information can then be used for other types of content.
 As an example, a picture of a banana is made, and the yellow color of the banana is applied to a photograph of a street scene.

 The user interface of the Samsung 3D TV

-For the operation of the 3D display device, several possibilities are mentioned, think of touch operation, but also operation via a touch pen.
+For the 3D display device operation, several possibilities are mentioned, think of touch operation but also operate via a touch pen.

 The device can forward and receive information directly via your smartphone.
-For example, hold a video call via your smartphone?
+For example, hold a video call via your smartphone.
 Then you can also show the person you are talking to on the Samsung 3D display.
-If you share a music file with someone, for example, it can be shown directly on the screen and played back.
+For example, if you share a music file with someone, it can be shown directly on the screen and played back.

-Whether Samsung will actually bring such a device to the market is of course awaiting.
+Whether or not Samsung will bring such a device to the market is awaiting.
 However, it is certain that Samsung is still exploring new possibilities for displaying 3D content.
 For example, last month we reported on a Samsung 3D hologram smartphone.